TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Benchmark Construction

 \subsection{Sampling to Variate Context-Length}

-A key observation from Table~\ref{tab:origin_table_info} is that the selected databases often contain tables with over $100,000$ rows, which significantly exceeds the token processing capabilities of mainstream LLMs.
-As a result, directly constructing a Multi-Table QA dataset from such large-scale tables remains impractical due to context length constraints.

-To address this challenge, we have developed a novel sampling method designed to generate databases of varying context lengths, thus enabling scalable benchmarking across diverse experimental setups.
-This approach allows us to adapt the benchmark to different computational constraints and evaluation needs.
-The process of sampling from the ten databases, referred to as the original databases, is detailed in Table \ref{tab:scale}.
-This sampling process involves two primary steps: first, determining the topological order of the tables based on their foreign key relationships to ensure referential integrity is maintained during sampling; second, performing the row sampling for each table to create smaller, manageable versions of the original databases.
+TABLE~\ref{tab:origin_table_info} shows that many selected databases include tables with over 100,000 rows --- far beyond the token limits of mainstream LLMs, which makes direct construction of a multi-table QA dataset impractical.
+To address this challenge, we develop a sampling method to generate databases of varying context lengths, enabling scalable benchmarking across experimental setups under different computational constraints.
+To make the target scales well-defined and comparable across serializations, we treat 8K/16K/32K/64K as \emph{token-budget labels} rather than exact token counts in every format.
+Concretely, we enforce the length constraint using the token range measured under a Markdown serialization, which serves as the reference format for sampling control (TABLE~\ref{tab:scale}).
+Since other formats (e.g., CSV/HTML/JSON) may expand the same underlying content to different token counts, this Markdown-based criterion provides a consistent and reproducible definition of context-length settings.
+This sampling process involves two primary steps: (\underline{\textbf{i}}) determine the topological order of the tables based on their foreign key relationships to ensure referential integrity is maintained during sampling; (\underline{\textbf{ii}}) perform the row sampling for each table to create new multi-table database instances from the original databases.
 These steps ensure that the structural and relational properties of the databases are preserved, even at a reduced scale, allowing for effective benchmarking under various conditions.

-\textbf{Topological Sort.} The first step in our sampling process, as detailed in Algorithm \ref{alg:topo}, involves determining the topological order of tables to maintain referential integrity throughout the sampling process.
-Formally, in a database, \textit{if table $T_i$ references table $T_j$, $T_i$ must be sampled before $T_j$}.
-This paradigm assumes that the reference relationships among tables form a directed acyclic graph (DAG).
-While there are alternative methods to manage cycles in the reference structure, they tend to complicate the control over the number of rows sampled from each table.
-Managing the rows is crucial for generating databases with varying context lengths, as it directly impacts the scalability and applicability of our benchmarks across different computational environments.
+\textbf{Topological Sort.} The first step in our sampling procedure, as outlined in Algorithm~\ref{alg:topo}, involves determining a topological order among tables to preserve referential integrity during sampling.
+Formally, for tables within a database, \textit{if table $T_i$ references table $T_j$, then $T_i$ must be sampled prior to $T_j$}.
+This ordering relies on the assumption that table reference relationships constitute a directed acyclic graph (DAG).
+While alternative approaches exist for handling cyclic dependencies among tables, such methods complicate precise control over the number of sampled rows per table.
+Controlling the row count is essential for generating databases with variable context lengths, as it directly affects benchmark scalability across diverse computational settings.